Pre-year

 preEN3 English Literatures and Cultures 3 (Language in Cultural Context and Mass Communication)

 During the pre-year courses, students will also have a chance to learn about and investigate issues connected to language in relation to society as well as how language is used as a tool in mass communication.
+The course focuses on non-literary text types.

-preEN 4 Introduction to the world of the IB Diploma
+preEN4 Introduction to the world of the IB Diploma

 preEN5 Further studies in English Literatures